wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 		edgecmd Configuration <componentId> <facetName>
 		```

-- Complete the following to retrieve the configuration for a specific facet entry.
+Complete the following to retrieve the configuration for a specific facet entry:

 	1. Open command line.
 	2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name.